verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Kids are great.
 I used to be one.
 - [ ] the only time I beg is to differ
 - [ ] Take more chances, dance more dances.
+- [ ] You teach best what you most need to learn